i05nagai/memorandum/language/english_speaking.md

     * ex-convict
     * a criminal who has been in prison but who is now free
     * At last all seems to be coming together for the ex-con who wants to go straight.
+* convict
+    * have you ever convicted of a crime?
+    * to decided officially in a court of law that sb is guilty of a particular crime
+        * There might not have been enought evidence to convict him
+        * someone who has been judged guilty of a crime and is in prison as a result
+        * He has twice been convicted of robbery/arson.
+    * sb who is in prision because they are guilty of a crime
+        * an escaped convict
+* acquit
+* exculpate
+* exonerate
 * barefoot
     * I was barefoot
 * ETA